acorzog/project-plato/README.md

     - Then select "E2E Testing" option
     - Select the browser you want to use (Suggested ELECTRON)
     - Click on the "Start E2E Testing in Electron"
+    - When the new window is open please find the tests on the "test.cy.js" file

 To run tests headless
   - Run